-With respect to the sphere of information which the Elecnor Group shares with third persons and publishes, the Code of Ethics and Conduct stipulates that "Our related parties... must be able to trust in the truthfulness and integrity" of it.
-It also states that "Our books and records must faithfully and clearly reflect our transactions to a reasonable level of detail and in harmony with generally accepted accounting principles and policy" and it stresses that, to a greater or lesser extent, we all contribute to the process of recognising transactions properly and keeping records of information, without prejudice to the fact that certain employees have more specific duties in this field.
+With respect to the sphere of information which the Elecnor Group shares with third persons and publishes, the Code of Ethics and Conduct stipulates that "...Our related parties... must be able to trust in the truthfulness and integrity" of it.
+It also states that "...Our books and records must faithfully and clearly reflect our transactions to a reasonable level of detail and in harmony with generally accepted accounting principles and policy..." and it stresses that, to a greater or lesser extent, we all contribute to the process of recognising transactions properly and keeping records of information, without prejudice to the fact that certain employees have more specific duties in this field.

 The Elecnor Group keeps a Compliance System in place, which is designed and operates in accordance with best domestic and international practices to provide adequate prevention and management of risks attaching to potential violation of the principles, values and guidelines applying to behaviour that are laid down in the Code of Ethics and Conduct and other associated regulations, policies and procedures.
 The Chief Compliance Officer and the Compliance Committee, which regularly reports to the Audit Committee, are in charge of continuous improvement and proper functioning of the Elecnor Group's Compliance System.
 Specifically, the Compliance Committee is tasked with supervising, monitoring and controlling the Compliance System and ensuring both constant review and upgrading of it, and that it operates effectively.
 Moreover, it is the body entrusted with looking into potential contravention of the above-mentioned principles on conduct and lawfulness, and reports its conclusions to the Audit Committee to decide whether to take any corrective action and disciplinary measures.
-The Compliance Committee presently comprises 10 people (the Chief Compliance Officer and nine others who belong to the areas of general services, human resources and the Group's different business divisions, mainly through the respective legal advisory departments).
+The Compliance Committee presently comprises nine people (the Chief Compliance Officer and eight others who belong to the areas of general services, human resources and the Group's different business divisions, represented through the respective legal advisory departments).
 The body structurally and functionally operates under the Audit Committee, to whom it regularly reports on its work.

 The Compliance Committee arranges repeat training courses, which are intended for as many of the organisation's employees as possible and cover the organisation's values and unwanted behaviour regarding risks.
 Training courses are given through in-class sessions, on-line training or making informative material available.
 This training plan is part of the overall programme of instruction which the organisation provides.
-When new employees are hired, including temporary ones, the Elecnor Group provides them with a copy of the Code of Ethics and Conduct along with Compliance Policy in its welcome pack.
 All the new structure employees joining the organisation in Spain also receive an online induction course which includes a specific and very highly-developed unit on the Elecnor Group's principles and values, and the Compliance System.
+Furthermore, employees' employment contracts include a specific clause whereby they declare that they are aware of the contents of the Code of Ethics and Conduct and the Elecnor Group's other related policies and expressly state their full adherence to and commitment to fully respecting and promoting the principles, values and conduct set forth therein in the performance of their professional duties in the service of the company.

-Whistle-blower channel allowing notifications to the Audit Committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, indicating whether this channel is confidential and whether anonymous notifications can be made, protecting the rights of the whistle-blower and the person reported.
+Whistle-blower channel allowing notifications to the Audit Committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, indicating whether anonymous notifications can be made.